Lettucech/Ark-docker/README.md

 # ARK: Survival Evolved - Docker

-Docker build for managing an ARK: Survival Evolved server.
+Docker build for managing an ARK: Survival Evolved server with new Ark Manager Git Repo.

-This image uses [Ark Server Tools](https://github.com/FezVrasta/ark-server-tools) to manage an ark server and is forked from [turzam/ark](https://hub.docker.com/r/turzam/ark/).
+This image uses [Ark Server Tools on New Repo](https://github.com/arkmanager/ark-server-tools) to manage an ark server and is forked from [boerngenschmidt/ark-docker](https://hub.docker.com/r/boerngenschmidt/ark-docker).

 *If you use an old volume, get the new arkmanager.cfg in the template directory.*
-__Don't forget to use `docker pull boerngenschmidt/ark-docker` to get the latest version of the image__
+__Don't forget to use `docker pull lettucech/ark-docker` to get the latest version of the image__

 ## Features
  - Easy install (no steamcmd / lib32... to install)